-As the Board has engaged external firms to undertake the Company's investment management, company management and custodial activities, the Company is exempt from the requirements to report on greenhouse gas emissions from its operations, and it has no responsibility for any other emissions-producing sources under the Companies Act 2006 (Strategic Report and Directors' Reports) Regulations 2013 or the Companies (Directors' Report) and Limited Liability Partnerships (Energy and Carbon Report) Regulations 2018.
+As the Board has engaged external firms to undertake the investment management, company management and custodial activities of the Company, the Company has no greenhouse gas emissions to report from its operations, nor does it have responsibility for any other emissions-producing sources under the Companies Act 2006 (Strategic Report and Directors' Reports) Regulations 2013 or the Companies (Directors' Report) and Limited Liability Partnerships (Energy and Carbon Report) Regulations 2018.

-The Company produces an annual environmental impact statement which is included within this Annual Report on pages 18 to 21 and also published separately on www.menhaden.com.
+The Company produces an annual environmental impact statement which is included within this Annual Report on pages 19 to 23 and also published separately on www.menhaden.com.
 The impact report provides further detail on the environmental goals and impact of the Company's portfolio holdings.